 - a.
-Verify the Fee/Cost Proposal: Clarify the fee schedule.
-The Offeror is expected to incorporate in and submit any additional data, supporting schedules, or substantiation reasonably required. - b.
-Provide a Project Schedule: Prepare a high level schedule of the project (with major milestones or tasks).
-If requested, prepare a detailed milestone schedule. - c.
-Provide a Client Action Item Schedule: Prepare a schedule of any/all activities, actions, or decisions needed from the State (including specific due dates and client names responsible for the activities).
+Verify the Cost Proposal: Clarify the cost proposal.
+The offeror is expected, in good faith, to incorporate in and submit any additional data, supporting schedules, or substantiation reasonably required. - b.
+Provide a Project Schedule: Prepare a high-level schedule of the project (with major milestones or tasks).
+If requested, prepare a detailed milestone schedule.
+This may include transition and implementation.

+- c.
+Provide a Client Action Item Schedule: Prepare a schedule of any/all activities, actions, or decisions needed from the state (including specific due dates and client names responsible for the activities).
 This must be a separate document from the overall project schedule.
 This should be provided in a very simple format.
-Identify the roles and responsibilities of the State or its personnel - d.
-Align Expectations: Coordinate the project/service (schedule, cost, activities) with all critical parties (subcontractors, consultants, suppliers, manufacturers, etc.).
+Identify the roles and responsibilities of the state or its personnel - d.
+Align Expectations: Coordinate the project/service (schedule, cost, activities) with all critical parties (subcontractors, consultants, suppliers, manufacturers, networks, etc.).
 Create a detailed project plan.
-Review any unique technical requirements with the State. - e.
+Review any unique technical requirements with the state. - e.
 Key Assumptions: Provide a summary of the major assumptions that have been made in preparing the proposal.
-This should include items/tasks that the Offeror has assumed the State will perform, items/tasks required from the State, and items/tasks that have not been included in the proposal (items that the Offeror feels are outside the scope of work).
-This should also include any critical expectations or responsibilities that the Offeror has of the State, State personnel, or other parties/organizations that are not contracted to by the Offeror. - f.
-Risk Mitigation Approach: Identify all risks, activities, or concerns that may be unforeseen or not within the control of the Offeror.
-This should include everything (realistically) that may prevent the Offeror from being successful on this project.
+This should include items/tasks that the offeror has assumed the state will perform, items/tasks required from the state, and items/tasks that have not been included in the proposal (items that the offeror feels are outside the scope of work).
+This should also include any critical expectations or responsibilities that the offeror has of the state, state personnel, or other parties/organizations that are not contracted to by the offeror. - f.
+Risk Mitigation Approach: Identify all risks, activities, or concerns that may be unforeseen or not within the control of the offeror.
+This should include everything (realistically) that may prevent the offeror from being successful on this project.
 This may include: contractor risks, designer risks, owner risks, other party risks, and unforeseen risks.
 Identify if there are any strategies to mitigate these items.
 Provide a plan of how unforeseen risks will be managed.
-Identify what (if anything) concerns you the most, or is very unique about this project

-- g.
-Financial Resources and Responsibility: Provide necessary information on the Offeror's ability to meet its financial obligations based on the RFP's estimated budget range.
+Identify what (if anything) concerns you the most, or is very unique about this project - g.
+Financial Resources and Responsibility: Provide necessary information on the offeror's ability to meet its financial obligations.
 Financial analysis includes and is not limited to standard accounting ratio analysis.
-Offeror will be required to provide the most recent three years audited financial Statements (Balance Sheet, Income Statement, and Cash-Flow Statement), including notes to the financial Statements or the period of the company's existence, if shorter.
-Provide the most recent interim financial Statements.
-Required if the latest available financial Statement date is six months or more than the RFP document submission date.
-Interim financial Statements must be signed and attested to by an authorized officer as a fair representation, in all material aspects, of the company's financial condition in accordance with generally accepted accounting principles.
-Provide any subconsultant's financial stability information and qualifications of the subconsultant's key personnel (if the subconsultant will perform at least 25% of the work).
-The State may request clarifications or additional documentation, other than the aforementioned documents as stated above.
-However, no request by the Offeror to submit additional information for re-evaluation of financial resources and responsibility will be accepted. - h.
+Offeror will be required to provide the most recent three years audited financial statements (Balance Sheet, Income Statement, and Cash-Flow Statement), including notes to the financial statements or the period of the company's existence, if shorter.
+Provide the most recent interim financial statements.
+Required if the latest available financial statement date is six months or more than the RFP document submission date.
+Interim financial statements must be signed and attested to by an authorized officer as a fair representation, in all material aspects, of the company's financial stability information and qualifications of the subconsultant's key personnel (if the subconsultant will perform at least 25% of the work).
+The state may request clarifications or additional documentation, other than the aforementioned documents as stated above.
+However, no request by the offeror to submit additional information for reevaluation of financial resources and responsibility will be accepted. - h.
 Provide an organizational chart specific to the personnel assigned to accomplish the work called for in this RFP; illustrate the lines of authority; designate the individual responsible and accountable for the completion of each component and deliverable of the RFP.
 If requested, provide resumes on all key personnel. - i.
-Provide any additional requested documentation: Provide a detailed project/work plan, past and current client references, safety plans, staffing plans, warranties, contracts, insurance, background checks, additional references and reference information, etc.
+Provide any additional requested documentation: Provide a detailed project/work plan, past and current client references, staffing plans, contracts, insurance, background checks, additional references and reference information, etc.